NeuroTechX/ntx_slack_archive/eegdata.md

  >yes, but when feature are buried in noise, the auto-encoder has a lot of trouble to converge to a good solution

+5/30/2017 4:00 PM

+ **bciguy** :

+ >I see what you are saying, I forgot to note the utility of BSS as a preprocessing step (PCA/ICA / Hilbert etc)